Alex-apostolo/join-the-siege/docs/approach.md

 # File Classifier

-I built a file classifier with support for `.xlsx`, `.xls`, `.docx`, and `.txt` files.
-When no selectable text is available on a PDF or if its an image OCR is used; otherwise, rely on format-specific loaders to handle text extraction.
+I built a file classifier which can process `pdf`, `png`, `jpg`, `xlsx`, `xls`, `docx` and `txt` files.
+When no selectable text is available on a PDF or if its an image OCR is used; otherwise specific loaders to handle text extraction are used.

 Once the text is extracted, the classifier assigns a label based on the content.

 For the model, I fine-tuned DistilBERT.
+I chose to use a transformer as it excels at NLP tasks and in this case we are dealing with structured data that have high variability in their format and content.
+Other models would struggle to generalise without the use of contextual embeddings.
+DistilBERT keeps most of BERT’s strengths but it is a distilled model meaning its significatly smaller making it faster at training and inferencing without sacrificing much of the performance.

-This choice was due to the high variability in text data and the importance of context, which transformer models like BERT excel at.
-DistilBERT keeps most of BERT’s strengths but is faster and more efficient.
-I generated realistic training data for fine-tuning using OpenAI's chat completions with a custom prompt.
+For the dataset, I generated realistic training data for fine-tuning the model using OpenAI's chat completions with a custom prompt.
+The synthetic data are very easy to scale to new industries by just adding a new key value pair on the `content_types`.

 The app is optimized for real-time performance and supports asynchronous requests.
 I configured Gunicorn with 4 worker processes, which can be scaled further on more powerful machines.
 Inference runs on the CPU, as there’s no major benefit to using a GPU in this case.